getodk/docs/docs/form-audit-log.rst

   (1488761807868 / 86400000) + 25569 = 42800.03944

-When the cell is set to type :th:`date time` in common spreadsheet programs, it will show ``3/6/2017 0:56:48 UTC``.
-A common workflow if device time is needed in a human-readable format will be to add a column for the calculation above and change that column's type to :th:`date time`.
+When the cell is set to type ``date time`` in common spreadsheet programs, it will show ``3/6/2017 0:56:48 UTC``.
+A common workflow if device time is needed in a human-readable format will be to add a column for the calculation above and change that column's type to ``date time``.

 .. _known-audit-limitations: